 Does the Bose QuietComfort 45 sound better than the QuietComfort 35 II?

 Sound quality is where the Bose QuietComfort 35 II comes back swinging: its default frequency response is much friendlier than that of the QuietComfort 45, which boosts treble notes so much that they sound unpleasant.
 The boosted high-end on the QC 45 is great for speech intelligibility—podcasts sound good—but poorly mixed punk and pop music aren’t enjoyable to hear.
-Now, that’s subject to change should Bose release a firmware update that allows users to customize the sound, which is likely—it did just that for the Bose Noise Cancelling Headphones 700.
+Bose added a custom EQ to its QuietComfort 45 headphones, so you can play with three bands to customize the sound.

 Still, we don’t expect you to bet on a “maybe.”
 The Bose QuietComfort 35 II lacks an EQ module in the Bose Connect app, but at least its more versatile frequency response makes treble-heavy music sound good still.
-In fact, the Bose QuietComfort 35 II very closely follows the SoundGuys Consumer Curve V2, which we posit as the ideal sound for the general market.
+In fact, the Bose QuietComfort 35 II very closely follows the SoundGuys Target Curve, which we posit as the ideal sound for the general market.

 While the QC 35 II clearly has the better frequency response, the QC 45 still sounds decent.
 Plus, most smartphones have some kind of onboard EQ adjustment embedded in the settings app, so you should be able to make changes to how the Bose QuietComfort headsets sound either from your smartphone or from your streaming service’s settings.

 Bose QuietComfort 45 vs QuietComfort 35 II: Which headset has the better microphone?